Particular/docs.particular.net/samples/hosting/docker/sample.md

 ## Running the sample

-Running the sample involves building the code, preparing it for deployment, building container images and finally starting the multi-container application.
+Running the sample involves building the container images and starting the multi-container application.

 ### Building container images